simjanos-dev/LinguaCafe/README.md

 git clone -b deploy https://github.com/simjanos-dev/LinguaCafe.git linguacafe && cd linguacafe && chmod 777 -R ./ && docker compose up -d
 ```

 Your server now should be running and accessible on http://localhost:9191.

-If you encounter any error, try stopping your containers with `docker compose down` and then restarting them again with `docker compose up -d`.
+Do not modify the mysql username, password and database name.

 Please follow the instructions on this page in the `Importing dictionaries` section below to import dictionaries that you want to use.